qclaogui/codelab-monitoring/README.md

     - REPOS=qclaogui/codelab-monitoring
 ```

-Open a new terminal window create the `compose.yaml` and run:

 ```shell
 COMPOSE_EXPERIMENTAL_GIT_REMOTE=true docker compose up -d --remove-orphans
 ```

-Once all containers are up and running you can search for metrics(from Mimir) logs(from Loki) traces(from Tempo) and profiles(Pyroscope) in Grafana.
+Once all containers are up and running you can search for metrics in Grafana.
 Navigate to [http://localhost:3000](http://localhost:3000)

 > In this case you can find `github-exporter` metrics and logs.